macwsn/Differential-Equations-Course/README.md

 # Differentail Equations solver
-Repository presents solution to task from AGH Course of Differentail Equations.
-The task was to implement FDM and FEM solutions to differential equation:
+Repository presents solution to task from Differentail Equations Course from AGH UST 2025.
+Task was to implement FDM and FEM solutions to differential equation:
 ### Math part:

 <p align="center">